 Change of Grade

-Final grades are unalterable except when explanation is made in writing by the faculty member involved that shows that a grade was reported incorrectly as the result of an error in recording or in computing.
+Final grades are unalterable except when an explanation is made in writing by the faculty member involved that shows that a grade was reported incorrectly as the result of an error in recording or computing.
 Changes must be recorded before the next semester ends.

 Transfer of Credit

 Courses from regionally accredited institutions in which grades of “A,” “B,” or “C” (or their equivalent) have been earned will be considered for transfer credit to Mid-Plains Community College.
 College courses in which grades of “D” or “F” (or their equivalent) have been earned will not be considered for transfer credit.
 Note: Grades and courses taken at other institutions will not replace grades in equivalent courses taken at MPCC.

 Students may repeat courses.
 Only the credit hours and the highest grade earned in any course are used in the computation of the cumulative GPA, except when a grade of “W” has been assigned.
 Grades in courses taken at other institutions will not replace grades in equivalent courses taken at MPCC.
 For most scholarships, repeat courses have no impact, unless it is an athletic waiver.
 For additional information, contact firstname.lastname@example.org.